Cinnamon Pear Balsamic Vinegar

 This is a flavor-packed balsamic vinegar, so we like to pair it with assertive oils.
 It’s a natural match for our citrus fused oils, like Blood Orange, Persian Lime, and Eureka Lemon.
-The combination of pear and cinnamon also makes it perfect for any of our nut oils, such as French Walnut, Roasted Almond, Pecan, and Roasted Pumpkin Seed Oil.
+The combination of pear and cinnamon also makes it perfect for any of our nut oils, such as French Walnut or Roasted Almond.

 Make a unique cocktail with Cinnamon Pear Balsamic Vinegar, orange liqueur, your favorite dark alcohol (like brandy, rum, or whisky), and perhaps a splash of soda water.

 If you’re a baker, sneak a tablespoon or two into your chocolate brownie or cake recipe or for a holiday twist.
-It’s also a great addition to oatmeal cookies, quick breads, and even frosting.
+It’s also a great addition to oatmeal cookies, quick breads, snack cakes, pie fillings, and even frosting.

 And if you prefer savory to sweet, Cinnamon Pear Balsamic Vinegar still has a place in your cupboard!
-Toss roasted sweet potato, pumpkin or carrots in it.
+Toss roasted sweet potatoes, pumpkin, or carrots in it.
 Add some to your cheese plate by drizzling it over a creamy brie or triple cream.
 Make a marinade for pork chops or pork tenderloin.

 You can also use it in a vinaigrette for salads with nuts, cheese, and fruit.
 We especially love to make a wintery salad with the sweet pear & blood orange vinaigrette recipe above.
 Start with a bed of tender greens, then add crisped bacon matchsticks, sliced pear, crumbled goat cheese, and roasted almonds (smoked almonds would be even better!).